vijayetar/JavaReadingMaterial/androidFundamentals.md

 A service is implemented as a subclass of Service.

-Android SDK Tools

-compile code with data and resource files into an APK (Android package). archive file with .apk suffix one apk file contains all the contents of an android app the apk file is used by Android-powered devices to install the app Android Security Features

-OS is a multi-user Linux system, each app is a different user.
-By default, the system assigns each app a unique Linux user ID and sets permissions for all the files in an app so that only the user ID assigned can access them.
-Each app has its own virtual machine (VM) so the app’s code runs in isolation from other apps.
-App Components

-activities
-entry point for interacting with the user services general purpose entry-point for keeping an app running in the background for multiple reasons broadcast receivers a component that enables the system to deliver events to the app outside of a regular user flow, allowing the app to respond to system-wide broadcast announcements content providers manages a shared set of app data that you can store in: the file system a SQLite database on the web on any persistent storage location accessible by the app
+__Broadcast receivers__ are a component that enables the system to deliver events to the app outside of a regular user flow, allowing the app to respond to system-wide broadcast announcements

+__Content providers__ manages a shared set of app data that you can store in: the file system a SQLite database on the web on any persistent storage location accessible by the app